 Embassy of Switzerland in South Africa

-- Holders of a ‘laisser passer’ issued by a Swiss representation in hardship cases
+- Holders of a Visa Type D issued by Switzerland

-More information on the situation and measures in South Africa
+General information on the current Coronavirus situation and measures in South Africa

 COVID-19 General Hotline for the public: +27 800 029 999 / National Health and Laboratory service COVID-19 Hotline: +27 82 883 9920